johndatserakis/find-the-state-api/README.md

 ## Notes

+- There is a very rudimentary auth token "check" on the `score` `post` request.
+Don't do something like this in a production app.
+Whenever I want to secure my API's I use a `JWT` token that a user receives after registering and logging in.
+That is out of scope for this project, but may be added in the future.
+I have another [open sourced API](https://github.com/johndatserakis/koa-vue-notes-api) that features this if you'd like to recreate [that flow](https://github.com/johndatserakis/koa-vue-notes-api#user-authentication-process).
+I'll probably get around to adding it to this app at some point - I just have to draw the line somewhere, ha.
-Below are some links I saved while learning Python.
+- Below are some links I saved while learning Python.

 ## Python